7Ds7/groundskeeper/README.md

 ```
 ... which is illegal.

-That's when you should use the `replace` option by specifying a string, where the code becomes:
+I try to support as many known cases as possible, but if hit a non supported case, please fill an issue and that's when you should use the `replace` option by specifying a string, where the code becomes:

 ```
-// assuming 'replace' = '0'
+// assuming 'replace' = "'0'"
 if (condition) '0'
 else '0'
 ```